LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-10-21-gpu-containers-as-a-service.md

 Broadening our scope of thinking beyond just "how do I build GPU CaaS", we ask ourselves "why build GPU CaaS"?
 There is a ton of complexity being introduced when we involve virtualization which means the maintenance burden is higher than a bare-metal deployment.
 It will also be true that Kata support for newer generations of hardware will always lag by some amount regardless of how diligent its developers are, especially considering the fact that there are multiple manufacturers of these HGX systems whose hardware differences must all be accounted for.

 After using Kata for a number of months, my general impression of it is that its support for GPU workloads is still young.
 It works well in the full-passthrough model, and especially so on systems without an NVLink fabric (because the complexities involved in the fabricmanager disappear), but more complex superpod systems like ones with NVLink fabrics were more difficult to do correctly.
 This is not a fault of the talented people working on the project.
 Instead, it's a timing problem.
-Kata only started to support GPU passthrough about a year ago, so it hasn't had enough time to thoroughly iron out all of the creases that arise with every permutation of hardware.
+Kata only started supporting GPU passthrough about a year ago, so it hasn't had enough time to thoroughly iron out all of the creases that arise with every permutation of hardware.
 The Kata developers are making rapid progress however, so I have no doubt that a lot of these issues will resolve themselves.

 The industry in general tends to favor large, monolithic, single-tenancy deployments for the latest generations of hardware.
 This is especially evident when you look at companies like Coreweave who are almost completely disinterested in servicing contracts less than a billion dollars.
 CaaS's place in the world seems to neatly fit into non-bleeding-edge generations of hardware.
 It's a recycling mechanism for businesses needing to continue to extract profits out of old hardware.